meitneshi/challenge-documentation/docs/index.md

 4. Submit button is used to execute test on user code

 ## Getting Started
-Each challenge came with a special structure, it will be provided by our [DCLI tool](https://github.com/deadlock-resources/dcli)
+Each mission came with a special structure, it will be provided by our [DCLI tool](https://github.com/deadlock-resources/dcli)
 So it's pretty easy to start any challenge, you will just have to care what you want to deliver to your users.

 ### Install DCLI